-When the owner of a publishing company decides to sell their company, they will need to establish the value of the business they have built.
-The sale price will be based on the discounted cash flow of the company, the goodwill associated with the company's trademarks, and the soundness of its author agreements.
+When the owner of a book publishing company decides to sell their company, they will need to establish the value of the business they have built.
+The sale price will be based on the company's discounted cash flow, the goodwill associated with the company's trademarks, and the soundness of its author agreements.

 Lloyd J. Jassin is a publishing attorney and entertainment lawyer.
-He counsels clients on contract, licensing, copyright, trademark, unfair competition, defamation, right of privacy and general corporate law matters.
-His practice includes drafting and negotiating publishing and entertainment industry contracts, intellectual property due diligence, trademark prosecution, dispute resolution and litigation.
-A graduate of Benjamin N. Cardozo Law School, he is co-author of The Copyright Permission and Libel Handbook (John Wiley & Sons).
+He counsels clients on contracts, licensing, copyright, trademark, unfair competition, defamation, right of privacy, and general corporate law matters.
+His practice includes drafting and negotiating publishing and entertainment industry contracts, intellectual property due diligence, trademark prosecution, dispute resolution, and litigation.
+A Benjamin N. Cardozo Law School graduate, he is co-author of The Copyright Permission and Libel Handbook (John Wiley & Sons).
 He can be reached at 212-354-4442 or via email at Jassin@copylaw.com.

 Related Blog Post